apmlabs/ace-box/Readme.md

 ## Troubleshooting
 1. Make sure that the cloud account you are using for provisioning has sufficient permissions to create all the resources in the particular region

-## Accessing ACE Dashboard
-At the end of the provisioning of any of the out of the box supported use cases, an ACE Dashboard gets created with more information on how to use the ACE-BOX.
-Check out [ACE Dashboard](Dashboard.md) for more details.

 ## Licensing